 Carla is responsible for Ellen's compensatory damages caused by Carla's negligence.
 These include payment of medical bills, lost wages, and pain and suffering under Nevada law.

 However, Carla makes only minimum wage and tips.
 But the casino has Nevada premises liability insurance with high limits.
 Carrying drinks and occasionally spilling them is a normal part of being a cocktail waitress.
 Accordingly, Ellen can sue the casino instead of or in addition to Carla.1

 Respondeant superior differs from Nevada's law on negligent hiring, retention or supervision of an employee in that with respondeat superior, the plaintiff does not need to show that the employer acted negligently.
 Instead, because the employer benefits from the employee's actions generally, the law permits the employer to be held liable for the employee's negligent actions.

-To help you better understand Nevada's law on respondeat superior, our Las Vegas personal injury lawyers discuss the following, below:
+To help you better understand Nevada's law on respondeat superior, our Nevada personal injury lawyers discuss the following, below: